tochman/the_blue_print/chapters/03-state-and-props.md

   );
 }
 ```
 :::

 This timer component uses multiple effects to handle different concerns.
 One effect manages the timer interval, while another watches for the completion condition.
 Each effect includes proper cleanup to prevent resource leaks.

-## Form handling and controlled components
+## Form Handling and Controlled Components

 Forms represent one of the most common patterns in React applications, and understanding how to handle form state effectively is essential for building interactive user interfaces.
-React promotes the use of "controlled components"-form elements whose values are controlled by React state rather than their own internal state.
+React promotes the use of "controlled components"—form elements whose values are controlled by React state rather than their own internal state.

 Controlled components create a single source of truth for form data, making it easier to validate inputs, handle submissions, and integrate forms with the rest of your application state.
 While this requires more setup than uncontrolled forms, the benefits in terms of predictability and debugging are substantial.

-### Building controlled form components {.unnumbered .unlisted}
+## Building Controlled Form Components

 A controlled form component manages all input values in React state and handles changes through event handlers.
 This approach gives you complete control over the form data and makes it easy to implement features like validation, formatting, and conditional logic.

 ::: example
 ```jsx
 function NewPieceForm({ onSubmit, onCancel }) {
   const [formData, setFormData] = useState({